expresspigeon/blog/src/content/kb/transactional/transactional-webhooks.md

-# Webhooks for transactional events
+# Webhooks for Transactional Events

 While you can pull a report for a [single message](transactional-reporting-for-single-message) or even [multiple messages](transactional-reporting-for-multiple-messages), this takes polling our API